Brijal1Pereira/NotebookLM_Experiments/README.md

 NotebookLM_Experiments

 This repository contains experiment logs evaluating the functionalities of NotebookLM, an experimental educational tool developed by Google that combines language model capabilities with uploaded content.
-This project assesses the feasibility of NotebookLM for use in a university setting, specifically exploring its potential for summarization, question answering, study aids, and insight generation.
+This project assesses the feasibility of NotebookLM for use in a university setting, specifically exploring its potential for summarization, question answering, study aids, insight generation, and collaborative tools.

 Project Overview